turtle2007/ff/_posts/2020-01-17-multisensory-BK.md

 <img src="{{site.baseurl}}/images/bk/bk.jpg" width = "400"/>
 </figure>

 <h4>Make a guess about which label belongs to which shape </h4> (Don't google before making a guess!).
 I have greater than 95% chance of guessing your answer correct.
 If I'm wrong, unfortunately or fortunately, you are one of the less than 5% outliers in the whole population!
+We believe we can use these shapes to inform design of tangible digital devices.

 ## Tangible BK
 The above example shows crossmodal correlation exists between 2D-shape recognition and phonemes.